jbcodeforce/aws-messaging-samples/docs/labs/ibm-mq.md

 * Access the IBM Console via the EC2 public URL with port 9443, accept the risk, the user is admin user and password.

 ### Deployment the apps in ECS Fargate

+We can upload the two created docker images to ECR, then defines tasks and service.

+1. First build the docker images for each service using `buildAll.sh` command: Change the name of the image to adapt to your ECR repository.

+    ```sh
+    cd jms-orchestrator
+    buildAll.sh
+    docker push toECR_repository
+    cd jms-participant
+    buildAll.sh
+    docker push toECR_repository
+    ```

+1. If not already done, use CDK to deploy VPC, Brokers using [the instructions here](./activemq-cdk.md/#common-stack).
+1. Deploy Active MQ in [active/standby architecture](./activemq-cdk.md/#active-mq-activestandby)
+1. Use CDK to deploy the two apps on ECS Fargate.

+## Solution CDK deployment

+The CDK approach deploy an EC2 for IBM MQ broker, the two apps in ECS Fargate.

 ### Logging